promesoft/KicadJE-EuroPowerCon/README.md

 # KicadEuroPowerCon
 Powerplane for Eurorack Doepfer connectors

-## Status - Rev B board ordered at JLCPCB
+## Status - Rev B board in prototest - no issues
 ### Errata

 ### Issues and Notes
+ * fuse holder for +5V should be changed

 ## Physical Construction
 100x100mm
 Optional cut in 2 where the top part can be used as a normal regulator board.